 Divorce and separation

-The separation and divorce of parents is a common situation that many young people need to deal with.
+The separation and divorce of parents and carers is a common situation that many young people experience.

-The problems that young people need to deal with come in two categories: practical and emotional.
+The impacts that divorce or separation may have on young people can be split into two categories: practical and emotional.

 Practically young people will be affected by:

-- Living apart from one parent and possibly only seeing one half of their family.
+- Living apart from one parent or carer and possibly only seeing one half of their family.

-- Living with a new family, (when parents find new partners).
+- Living with a new family (when parents or carers find new partners).

 - Possibly leaving an area that they have lived and, more importantly, leaving friends.